 And later it was more like Network's Biggest Figurehead to the Rescue when Lucille Ball made vague threats to execs that convinced them to bring it back for season 3.

 The pinnacle of NBC's balls of steel (at least in the 1980s) is none other than The Cosby Show.
-When the show's producers Marcy Carsey and Tom Werner approached ABC with the concept, they balked, claiming audiences would NEVER "buy the idea of a wealthy, affluent, well-to-do Black family".
-In addition, Bill Cosby was no star in film or television, and back then, stand-up comics didn't get shows that revolved around them (unlike today with, Seinfeld and Everybody Loves Raymond and the like, which owe their success to Cosby).
-NBC, however, harbored no such misguided notions and went ahead with it anyway.... and scored a major financial windfall in the process.
+When the show's producers Marcy Carsey and Tom Werner approached ABC with the concept, they balked, claiming audiences wouldn't buy the idea of a wealthy black family.
+In addition, Bill Cosby was not a big star and stand-up comics didn't get shows that revolved around them at that time.
+Not to mention, the sitcom was considered a dying genre at the time and ABC did not want to take a risk.
+NBC, however, took the risk and scored big.
 The Cosby Show ranked number one in the Nielsen ratings five years in a row, and as a result, many other NBC shows, a lot of them heretofore struggling to win viewership, became hugely popular in the Nielsen ratings as well.
 All of this gave NBC much needed revenue to avoid going bankrupt.
 ABC, for their part, saw many of their once mega-successful programs take a tremendous nosedive in the ratings, which in turn, led to a huge decline in revenue, causing the network to be bought out by a company only a tenth of their size, Capital Cities Communications.
-If you listen closely, you can hear the ABC execs banging their heads to this day....

-The NBC attitude about race seems to be another legacy of the legendary Brandon Tartikoff.
-When Miami Vice was being cast, he insisted on the show having significant roles for Blacks.
-Also he allowed Stephen J. Cannell to build The A-Team around Mr T. None of the other networks were this insistent on handing out parts to non-whites.
+When Miami Vice was being cast, Brandon Tartikoff insisted on the show having significant roles for Blacks.
+Also he allowed Stephen J. Cannell to build The A-Team around Mr. T. None of the other networks were this insistent on handing out parts to non-whites.

 CBS managed to get one over on NBC after they dumped JAG after the first season in 1995-1996.
-CBS picked it up in the middle of 1997 as a midseason replacement.
-JAG got nine more seasons with extremely high ratings, making it a Long Runner and then two wildly successful spin-offs, NCIS (began in 2003, is now also a Long Runner) and NCIS: Los Angeles (began in 2009, which may have its own spin-off in NCIS: Red if the Backdoor Pilot is successful).
-CBS has been laughing all the way to the bank since 1997, over 15 years.
+CBS picked it up in the middle of 1997 as a midseason replacement and JAG got nine more seasons with good ratings, making it a Long Runner.
+Then, it had an even more successful spin-off, NCIS, which had a quiet start in 2003, but consistently improved its viewer numbers until it became TV's number one scripted show.
+It's stayed there too, 14 seasons strong and counting, and has gotten spin-offs of its own in the form of NCIS: Los Angeles (2009, which is going into its 9th season), and NCIS: New Orleans (2014).
+CBS has been laughing all the way to the bank since 1997.

 Similar thing happened with Mash, which was not a hit out of the gate.